Nils-Kolvenbach/website/src/tutorials/git-version-control/README.md

 ## What is Git?
 Git is a distributed Version Control System (VCS) or Source-Control Management (SCM) software, that makes it possible to track changes and jump back to any previous version of a file.

-## Why should I use Git?
+## Why should I use / learn Git?
-Let's say you are a designer, creating beautifull, digital posterart or a developer writing code over the period of days, months and maybe even years.
+Let's say you are an designer, creating beautiful, digital posterart.
+Or you are an author writing books and articles.
+Or an developer writing code that drives business.
 Then you most probably mess up at some time in the process.
-Wouldn't it be nice to have the ability to jump back in time to a previous version?
+Wouldn't it be nice to have the ability to jump back to a previous version and even work on multiple versions at the same time?

 Also think about working together with multiple people around the world.
 How do you manage your work without accidentally overwriting someone elses, while working on the same files?
-Git and VCS's in general provide solutions to these problems.
-It helps you answering questions like:
-- What changed?
-- When did it change?
-- Who changed it?
-- Why did it change?
+Version Control Systems are designed to be a solution to these problems and Git is one of the most used ones today.[^trend] And if you are a developer chances are that you do not come around learning it at all.

+[^trend]: Based on personal impression and [Google Trends](https://trends.google.com/trends/explore?cat=32&date=all&q=%2Fm%2F05vqwg,%2Fm%2F012ct9,%2Fm%2F015_nz,%2Fm%2F09d6g,%2Fm%2F08441_)